hoeferg/glowingclub/README.md

 ### Future Development

-This application will eventually have multiple glowing cubes.
+This application will eventually have multiple glowing cubes abd be deployed to a website.

 ### Installation
 1. Clone the repo